How to Grow Mushrooms at Home

 The spawn itself could grow mushrooms, but you'll get a lot better mushroom harvest when the spawn is applied to a substrate, or growing medium.
 Depending on the mushroom type, the substrate might be straw, cardboard, logs, wood chips, or compost with a blend of materials such as straw, corncobs, cotton and cocoa seed hulls, gypsum, and nitrogen supplements.

 Where to Grow Mushrooms

 Mushrooms prefer dark, cool, moist, and humid growing environments.
 In a house, a basement is often ideal, but a spot under the sink may be all you need.

 Test the proposed location by checking the temperature.
 Most mushrooms grow best in temperatures between 55 and 60 degrees F, away from drying, direct heat and drafts.
-Enoki mushrooms prefer cooler temperatures, about 45 degrees F. Many basements are too warm in summer to grow mushrooms, so you might consider growing mushrooms as a winter project.
+Enoki mushrooms prefer cooler temperatures, about 45 degrees F. Many basements are too warm in the summer to grow mushrooms, so you might want to consider growing mushrooms as a winter project.

 Mushrooms can tolerate some light, but the spot you choose should stay relatively dark or in low light.

 Some mushroom types grow outdoors in prepared ground or logs, a process that takes much longer (six months to three years) than in controlled environments inside.